Nevaeh

 Category: Adopted

 She was started on a daily equioxx that seems to have worked wonders for her.
-She's much more active in the pasture and more comfortable in general.
+She's much more active in the pasture and more relaxed/comfortable in general.

 Nevaeh is a very sweet mare, and is looking an experienced person to adopt her.
 She will make a very nice companion and light riding partner.

-Nevaeh has been such a wonderful girl during our stay with us.
+Nevaeh has been such a wonderful girl during her stay with us.
 She is looking good and feeling even better!
 Now, her only wish is for a person and home of her own.
-Sh is current with hoof and dental care, vaccines, and deworming, and she has a microchip.
+She is current with hoof and dental care, vaccines, and deworming, and she has a microchip.

 Weight: 1000 lbs (est)